 The Commonwealth Games bears some similarities with the Olympics.
-For one thing, they are both held once every four years.
-Another similarity is the sports that are played during the event, and finally, that various countries participate in this prestigious sporting event.
+For one thing, they both happen once every four years.
+And various countries participate in this prestigious sporting event.

 The Games Through the Years

-This year, the games will be held in Gold Coast Australia for the first time, and athletes from the different nations in the Commonwealth are gearing up for a game of a lifetime.
+This year, Gold Coast, Australia will host the games for the first time.
+And athletes from the different nations in the Commonwealth are gearing up for a game of a lifetime.
 It holds a lot of significance, but just what do we know about these games and the reason as to why we celebrate them?

 First, let’s go back and see what brought about the games.
 It all started in 1891 when John Astley Cooper proposed a sporting competition that can bring together the members of the British Empire.
 He brought about his proposition when he wrote an article for The Times.